swt30/thesis/chapters/03-models/03-models.md

 Given that the atmosphere is expected to be close to exponential in pressure and optical depth within the outer layers,^[See @sec:boundary-conditions.]
 I instead chose to use a logarithmically spaced mass grid.
 At the outer boundary of the model, the mass step is approximately $Δm = 10^{-10}\,$M$_\mathrm{P}$, which is sufficient to avoid any numerical error in the outer atmosphere.
-From there I allow $\Delta m$ to increase by a constant factor at each step into the planet.
+From there I allow $\Delta m$ to increase by a constant multiplicative factor at each step into the planet.
 I set this factor such that the mass grid has a total of $N$ points; for the models in this dissertation, I use $N = 500$.

 ![